vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ### Morning trip to Walgreens

-In the morning, I went to Walgreens and bought toilet paper.
+In the morning, I went to the Walgreens on Gilman Street and bought toilet paper.
 I wore a KN95 mask while in the store.
 The checkout finished at 9:36 AM.